carpentries/instructor-training/07-motivation.md

 It is also *tangible*:
 if the image comes out the wrong size, learners have a concrete starting point for debugging.

-> ## Actual Time
->
-> Any useful estimate of how long something takes to master must take into account
-> how frequent failures are
-> and how much time is lost to them.
-> For example,
-> editing a text file seems like a simple task,
-> but most graphical editors save things to the user's desktop or home directory.
-> If people need to run shell commands on the files they've edited,
-> a substantial fraction won't be able to navigate to the right directory without help.
-> If this seems like a small problem to you,
-> please revisit the discussion of [expert blind spot](03-maps.html).
-{: .callout}

 ## Strategies for Motivating Learners